tarwn/lessthandot-hugo/blogs/content/posts/2012-04-10-columnstore-index-index-statistics.md

 **Relating segments and dictionaries**

 Relating the two catalog views, sys.column\_store\_dictionaries and sys.column\_store\_segments is relatively straight forward when reviewing the raw data returned from both views.
 Run the following two select statements on the AdventureWorkdDW2012 database that hold the columnstore indexes created from, “[Columnstore Index Basics][5]”.
-(We’ll assume AdventureWorksDW2012 and the indexes exist from here.)
+(We'll assume AdventureWorksDW2012 and the indexes exist from here.)

 sql
 select * from sys.column_store_dictionaries